early college

 If an Early College student transfers to another Tennessee community college, the student is guaranteed that all courses transfer.
 A student who completes all the courses listed on a particular Transfer Pathway will earn an A.A. or A. S. degree at the community college.
 When the student transfers to a Tennessee public university the transcript will certify that the pathway has been followed.
 The student is guaranteed that all the community college courses taken will be accepted at the university and the courses will count toward completion of the particular major.

-"First of all I would just like to say how welcome I have felt at Chattanooga State and it started with the Early College office.
-You all went above and beyond to help me with admissions and to choose my first classes and that made me feel a lot more secure about taking college classes.
-The campus is friendly and offers more than enough classes to choose from.
-I have loved being treated like an adult and have found that I have no trouble meeting the requirements of a college level course.
-I would recommend this program for anyone who wants a change from typical high school courses and to see what being a college student is like."
+"I would just like to say how welcome I have felt at Chattanooga State, and it started with the Early College office.
+They went above and beyond to help me with admissions and in choosing my first classes.
+That made me feel a lot more secure in taking college classes.
+The campus is friendly and offers plenty of classes to choose from.
+I have loved being treated like an adult, and have found that I have no trouble meeting the requirements of a college level course.
+I would recommend this program to anyone who wants a change from typical high school courses, and who wants to see what being a college student is like."

-- Nikola (homeschool student)
+- Nikola (home school student)